CASp Inspection Benefits For California Businesses

 Medical and Dental Facilities

-Medical facilities understandably have a higher level of accessibility standards compared to most public accommodations.
+Medical facilities have a higher level of accessibility standards compared to most public accommodations.
 Our experts will inspect all areas and elements of the medical facility.

 Commercial Facilities